Buying vs Leasing

-Whether you pay for a car with cash, or finance it with monthly payments, it’s yours.
-Of course, if you’re financing it, you’ll have to meet the lender-required obligations, like a certain down payment amount and on time monthly payments.
+Whether you pay for a car with cash or finance it with monthly payments, it’s yours.
+Of course, if you’re financing it, you’ll have to meet the lender-required obligations, like a certain down payment amount and on-time monthly payments.
 If you don’t, they have the right to repossess your vehicle, leaving you in quite an awful predicament.

 If you’re financing it, the bank will most likely request a down payment.
 You can also trade-in another vehicle and use any equity towards your down payment.
 The amount of the down payment is usually based on the lender’s requirements and your credit score.

 Your vehicle will be worth whatever you can sell it for in the future and that depends on how well you maintain it.
-(Be smart and protect your investment with regular scheduled maintenance by a factory-authorized facility!)
+(Be smart and protect your investment with regularly scheduled maintenance by a factory-authorized facility!)
 No matter what, the value of your vehicle will depreciate over time.
 How much it depreciates ultimately depends on the vehicle itself, how old it is, and the overall condition it’s in.